KendallDoesCoding/mogul-christmas/.github/SECURITY.md

 ## Reporting a Vulnerability

-For now, you can email privacy@kendalldoescoding.gq to report a security vulnerablity.
+You can email our privacy team, privacy@kendalldoescoding.gq to report a security vulnerablity or fill in this form - https://forms.gle/J9Mz9JWuMQYSGA2g9